tidev/ti.admob/ios/documentation/view.md

 ### string gender

 The user's gender for the purpose of determining ad delivery.
-This should be one of the constants GENDER_MALE or GENDER_FEMALE.
+This should be one of the constants `GENDER_MALE` or `GENDER_FEMALE`.

 ### Array[String] keywords